Ghazalehdelfi/GhizOs/src/data/writing/CombattingLegacyCode.md

+# Pulling a Team Out of Legacy: a View From The Trenches
 Legacy systems are like haunted houses—full of history, clutter, and strange creaks no one can explain.
 Leading a team through modernizing such an environment isn't just about code; it’s about culture, communication, and compromise.
 Here’s what I’ve learned from the trenches.

 ## 1. Start Small – The Broken Windows Analogy